Zane Gonzalez: Carolina Panthers

 On September 14, 2021, Gonzalez was signed by the Carolina Panthers off the Lions practice squad.
 In Week 8, Gonzalez converted all four of his field goal attempts and accounted for 13 points in the Panthers 19–13 win over the Atlanta Falcons, earning National Football Conference (NFC) Special Teams Player of the Week.
 In Week 10, Gonzalez had another perfect game, converting all four field goals in a 34–10 win over the Cardinals, earning another NFC Special Teams Player of the Week honor.
 In Week 15's matchup against the Buffalo Bills, Gonzalez suffered a quad injury in warm-ups, and had to be placed on injured reserve after the game, ending his season.
+He finished the 2021 season converting 20 of 22 field goal attempts and 22 of 23 extra point attempts.

 On March 9, 2022, Gonzalez signed a one-year contract extension with the Panthers.
 On August 30, 2022, Gonzalez was placed on injured reserve after injuring his quad during the last preseason game while warming up and missed the entire season.